TourRank: Utilizing Large Language Models for Documents Ranking with a Tournament-Inspired Strategy: Related Works

-\textbf{LLMs Approaches} \quad Recent studies have utilized LLMs for ranking tasks, employing pointwise, pairwise, and listwise approaches.
+With the development of pre-trained language models like BERT \cite{devlin2018bert} and T5 \cite{raffel2020exploring}, researchers have leverage them in document ranking \cite{fan2022pre}.
+Notably, \citet{nogueira2019passage} develop a multi-stage text ranking system using BERT, while \citet{nogueira2020document} and \citet{zhuang2023rankt5} employ T5 for document ranking.
+With the emergence of large language model (LLM), recent studies have utilized LLMs for ranking tasks, employing pointwise, pairwise, and listwise approaches.
 Pointwise methods, such as Query Generation (QG) \cite{sachan2022improving} and Binary Relevance Generation (B-RG) \cite{liang2022holistic}, use LLMs to compute the probability or likelihood of query-passage pairs.
-Pairwise approaches, such as Pairwise Ranking Prompting (PRP) \cite{qin2023large}, leverage LLMs to conduct pairwise comparisons and ranking of retrieved documents.
+Pairwise approaches, such as Pairwise Ranking Prompting (PRP) \cite{qin2023large}, leverage LLMs to conduct pairwise comparisons and ranking of retrieved documents. \citet{luo2024prp} propose PRP-Graph which utilizes a scoring Pairwise Ranking Prompting unit to construct a ranking graph and aggregates it to enhance LLMs in re-ranking tasks.
 RankGPT \cite{sun2023chatgpt} is a listwise method that adopts a sliding window strategy for document ranking.
-There are also other listwise methods, like RankVicuna \cite{pradeep2023rankvicuna} and RankZephyr \cite{pradeep2023rankzephyr}, which employ instruction-tuning for documents ranking.
 Setwise prompting \cite{zhuang2023setwise} enhances efficiency by reducing model inferences and prompt token consumption.
+ListT5 \cite{yoon2024listt5} is a reranking approach that uses Fusion-in-Decoder architecture and tournament sort for efficiency and effectiveness, and we specifically clarify the differences between ListT5 and our approach in Appendix \ref{LLMs Approaches}.

-More introduction of existing works can be seen in the Appendix \ref{More Related Works}.
+More introduction of existing works can be seen in Appendix \ref{More Related Works}.